Involuta/Blazarang/README.md

 Things that stay the same regardless of ending
 X still struggles to find satisfaction in life, so he decides to travel with the triplets and help them find their realm while he figures things out
-His struggle is that his goal is to win the tournament, but he just isn’t strong or smart enough Character interactions that are the same regardless of plot Greg and X meeting for the first time
+His struggle is that his goal is to win the tournament, but he just isn’t strong or smart enough Plot Idea 3B: Trip to the Gala B
+Same as Plot Idea 3A, but with some major changes
+The general concept is the same: Cotu trains with others in his weakened form to get strong enough to fight in the exhibition gala, the last casual combat event before the next tourney.
+Throughout the course of the game, he travels to the gala and eventually competes in it
+After the tourney, Cotu lost his power naturally as a function of his body instead of on purpose Why would Cotu get rid of his own powers without pressure from Mike?
+It doesn’t make sense for Mike to pressure him bc Blackstar would defend Cotu’s actions
+The triplets don’t travel with Cotu to the gala There’s now a contrast between the dark desolate nothingness and danger of the pre-gala journey and the fun of the gala The triplets are now a reward for making it to the gala instead of an accompaniment useless to the story The triplets and X playing cards is still possible, and it makes more sense here bc it’s a social event The player has a limited amount of time, not time+stabilizers, to get to the gala.
+At the gala, the player can use the remaining time to do practice fights with gods before the real fights
+Stabilizers are no longer a precious resource usable by everyone; they’re a powerful tool exclusive to Cotu, which simplifies lore and eases player comprehension
+Inspired by long-term time management from Persona 5, where the player must balance using the time for IRL vs in-palace progression
+(If within scope) Cotu can meet Clarity along the way, and Cotu wants to get Clarity to the gala before she melts so that she can make new friends.
+The player must now balance getting Clarity to the gala quickly and spending time pre-gala getting stronger.
+Unbeknownst to Cotu (and the player on the first run), getting Clarity to the gala saves her life
+Making companion characters other than Clarity is probably not worth the time and effort At the gala, he fights at least the following 2 gods:
+Tempered X, who wants to show the universe what he’s achieved Blackstar, who wants to prove that she’s ready for the tournament by fighting the champion Jester?
+Would be fun but can remove if out of scope Microwave possibly makes a surprise appearance?
+Maybe as a bonus event as in this timeline, Blackstar is the rank 2.
+Microwave was disqualified for making a deal with the Creator: incredible power in exchange for a tiny chance to critically malfunction
+On the trip, gods fight Cotu for various reasons
+Cotu asks the Gauntlet to train him, and they love fighting and helping others X fights to help Cotu get stronger before the gala Clarity’s body and realm are autonomous and attack anything that gets near them Triplets fight Cotu for fun
+(an idea for now) Mites are wild animals that want to spread and conquer (although they’re treated like fully sapient gods by other characters)
+(an idea for now) Future Blade wants to kidnap/sabotage Cotu to prevent him from fighting in the tourney Grow-a-gator helps Future Blade because he likes chaos Angels just want to play catch
+Some want the privilege of fighting the champion
+Some weaker gods are more motivated now that he’s closer to their level Character interactions that are the same regardless of plot Greg and X meeting for the first time
 Cotu comes back from a respawn with X waiting on the ship with Greg.
 Cotu is excited to see them together and is curious to know how they feel about each other